AccessibleAI/cnvrg-operator/docs/deployments/openshift.md

 4. CCP Prometheus instance have to have metrics from `dcgm-exporter` ServiceMonitor
 5. CCP Prometheus instance have to have metrics from `cnvrg-jobs` ServiceMonitor

-> current OCP installation doesn't ship the `prometheus-node-exporter`
+> current OCP installation doesn't ship the `prometheus-node-exporter` ServiceMonitor.
 >
 > these are the built in ServiceMonitors:
 > ```